Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Using the Alt-SysRq key

-- Notifying all users
+- Broadcasting warnings to all users

-- System and hardware time settings
+- Managing system and hardware time

-- Sound infrastructure
+- Managing the sound infrastructure

 - Disabling the screen saver